Investing is as “Simple as That”

 Investors never have to decide when is the right time to sell an individual stock.
 Never buy one in the first place!

 When do you buy an individual stock?
 You should buy a stock when you know more about it than anyone else.
-If you have knowledge or insight about a company that no one else has, even the people with teams of people researching it, then you should buy it.
+If you have knowledge or insight about a company that no one else has, even those with teams researching it, you should buy it.
 After all, how could you lose?

 Or, you could look at the evidence that less than 3% of people can beat a Total Market ETF over 20 years.
 But, of course, you are that 3%, right?